kylebgorman/perceptronix/apps/README.md

 * Case restorer: `case_restorer`
 * Word tokenizer: `word_tokenizer`

-As of 2018-12-21 only the first two are fully functional.
+As of 2018-12-21 only the first three are fully functional.